DataFire/Integrations/integrations/generated/azure_resources_policysetdefinitions/README.md

 * output [PolicySetDefinition](#policysetdefinition)

 ### PolicySetDefinitions_CreateOrUpdate
-Creates or updates a policy set definition.
+This operation creates or updates a policy set definition in the given subscription with the given name.

 ```js